 - It is good to write programs in modules as it is not sheet specific.

-- Be careful while recording macros because if you make a mistake or repeat a step it will be recorded as same and will not give true output.
+- Be careful while recording macros because if you make a mistake or repeat a step, it records them as the same and does not provide the correct output.

-This is a guide to Examples of Excel Macros.
-Here we discuss the Introduction to Excel Macros and the various Methods to Use Macros in Excel.
+This is a guide to Examples of Excel Macro.
+Here we discuss the Introduction to Excel Macro and the various Methods to Use Macros in Excel.
 You can also go through our other suggested articles –